SAVE LAFAYETTE TREES UPDATES

 Download: Presentation to City Council - Nov 25, 2019

-EXPOSED PIPELINES - We now know of FOUR exposed pipeline segments that pose an unnecessary risk in the high wildfire zones of Briones Park and Springhill neighborhood.
+EXPOSED PIPELINES - We now know of FOUR exposed pipeline segments that pose a significant risk in the high wildfire zones of Briones Park and Springhill neighborhood.
 One sagging span in particular was brought up to PG&E four years ago.
 Another span is in Girl Scout camp where 250 kids stay and build fires.
 Another span had a nearby resident asking for years for PG&E to cut down increasingly-leaning trees, only to be told "we'll get back to you."
 PG&E seems to be ignoring important safety issues even when brought to their attention.

 Save Lafayette Trees